infinum/wordpress-handbook/Development environment/Docker.md

 In order to install a WordPress development environment on [Docker](https://www.docker.com/), you'll need to install Docker and [docker-compose](https://docs.docker.com/compose/).

-Once you have those installed, install your WordPress in the folder of your choice, and add `docker-compose.yml` file to the root of your WordPress installation folder
+Once you have those installed, install your WordPress in the folder of your choice, and add `docker-compose.yml` file to the root of your WordPress installation folder.

 ```yml
 version: '3'